-(4) Mr. Brown's employment with Occidental ended in March 2020.
+(4) Mr. Brown's employment with Occidental ended in March 2020; Mr. Burgher transitioned to another role within Occidental on April 3, 2020 and ceased being an executive officer of Occidental as of such date.

 Ratification of Selection of KPMG as Occidental's Independent Auditor